harrison-anth/benchmark_msi/README.md

 The conda_envs folder contains all conda environments used for data handling and all MSI tools.

-sensor.yml was used to run MSIsensor MSIsensor2 and MSIsensor-pro msings.yml was used to run msiNGS mantis.yml was used to run MANTIS vcf2maf.yml was used to convert from vcf file format to maf file format
+sensor.yml was used to run MSIsensor MSIsensor2 and MSIsensor-pro

+msings.yml was used to run msiNGS

+mantis.yml was used to run MANTIS

+vcf2maf.yml was used to convert from vcf file format to maf file format

 ### Scripts
 All code used to generate results was seperated into two pipelines.
-One that creates GDC manifest files for use with TCGA data and another that converts the pipeline for use with non-TCGA data.
+One that creates GDC manifest files for use with TCGA data (tcga directory) and another that converts the pipeline for use with non-TCGA data (non_tcga directory).